Clkwong3/infinite-edit/README.md

 - Internet connection (for initial setup)
 - [Node.js](https://nodejs.org/en) (for local development)

-To set up infinite-edit for local development, follow these steps:
+Follow these steps to set up Infinite-Edit:

 1. **Clone the Repository:**

    - Open your terminal or command prompt.
-   - Navigate to the directory to install infinite-edit.
+   - Navigate to the directory to install Infinite-Edit.
    - Run the following command to clone the repository:

      ```